John Schneider (screen actor): Personal life

 In 1982, Schneider co-founded the Children's Miracle Network with Marie Osmond and her brothers.
 In 1995, he founded FaithWorks Productions in order to produce family-oriented videos and recordings.

 In 1998, Schneider became a born-again Christian while living with Johnny and June Carter Cash for a short time, and speaking with Johnny about Christianity.

 Schneider was good friends with James Best, who played Sheriff Rosco P. Coltrane in The Dukes of Hazzard, until Best's death, April 6, 2015, at age 88.

-In a February 2024 interview with One America News Network, a far-right TV network, Schneider likened Beyoncé's entry into country music to a "dog peeing on a tree."
+In a February 2024 interview with One America News Network, a far-right television network, Schneider likened Beyoncé's entry into country music to a "dog peeing on a tree."
 Some criticized his comments as racist.

 Relationships

 Schneider was married to former Miss America Tawny Elaine Godin from 1983 to 1986.
 He married his second wife, Elvira "Elly" Castle, on July 11, 1993.
 On December 12, 2014, TMZ.com reported that Castle had filed for divorce.
 It was finalized in 2019.
 They have three children: two are Castle's children from her first marriage (born in 1991) and a daughter together.
-Schneider began a relationship with Alicia Allain, his producing partner and owner of Maven Entertainment in April 2015.
-Alicia was also his personal and professional manager.
-They married in September 2019 and remained together until Allain's death from breast cancer on February 21, 2023.
+He married Alicia Allain in September 2019; they remained together until Allain's death from breast cancer on February 21, 2023.

-On July 23, 2024, Schneider married Dee Dee Sorvino (née Benkie), actor Paul Sorvino's widow.
+On July 23, 2024, Schneider married Dee Dee Sorvino, actor Paul Sorvino's widow.
 Both stars had lost their spouses in the previous two years leading up to their marriage.